tubulocristate/Spinning-Cube/README.md

 # Spinning-Cube
 Spinning cube in the SDL window.
-Xiaolin Wu's algorithm is used for line drawing, and weak perspective projection - as 3D projection.
+Xiaolin Wu's algorithm is used for line drawing and weak perspective projection - as 3D projection.

+Install SDL2, clone the repo and run the following command:
+    ./build.sh && ./main